 Users with this software installed on their watch may view and record incoming video messages in real-time.

 You may turn your wristwatch into a video walkie-talkie with the help of this program.
 You'll get access to your entire chat history as well as auto-playback.
 Glide plans to continue developing its iOS and Android apps and solutions for Android Wear and Apple Watch.

 This may be a precious tool for video calls with your clients.

 As proved in today's blog post, smartwatches are a new category of devices that, if used correctly, have the potential to increase our productivity.

-As designers, we need to be aware of these new technologies and their implications on how we work.
-We should not see them as distractions but tools that can help us get more done in less time.
+As designers, we must be aware of these new technologies and their implications on our work.
+We should not see them as distractions but as tools that can help us finish more quickly.

 But that's just what we think.